How to Create Supporting Graphics for your Blog (without Photoshop)

 Unfortunately, it’s a whole extra layer of work you need to do.
 Instead of it being ‘done’ when you finish writing, it’s just ready for the next step.

-I know it can be frustrating when you just want to get it published.
+I know it can be frustrating when you are just itching to get it published.

 But that mindset is your enemy.
 Too many marketers don’t put in the effort.